adriankucharski/gan-synthetic-corneal-endothelium/README.md

 ## Streamlit App
 To run a Streamlit app you can use the command `streamlit run main.py` in your terminal or command prompt.
 Make sure that you have streamlit package installed on your machine before running this command.
 If you get `ImportError: cannot import name 'builder' from 'google.protobuf.internal'` run `python -m pip install --upgrade protobuf` or `python -m pip install protobuf==3.20.0`.

+You can generate and download a corneal endothelium images dataset with a GUI.
+You can also use the `gan_patch_generator.ipynb` notebook to do so.

 ![plot](./docs/app_frontend.png)